Scanlon plan: Origin

-The first Scanlon plan was instituted by Joseph N. Scanlon (1897–1956) a steelworker, cost accountant, professional boxer, local union president, Acting Director of the Steelworkers Research Department, and Lecturer at the Massachusetts Institute of Technology (MIT).
+The first Scanlon plan was instituted by Joseph Norbert Scanlon (1897–1956) a steelworker, cost accountant, professional boxer, local union president, Acting Director of the Steelworkers Research Department, and Lecturer at the Massachusetts Institute of Technology (MIT).
 As the local union president of the steel mill in which he was employed, he witnessed the depressed economy of the 1930s.
 His co-workers wanted increased wages, his company had barely survived the depression.
 He was advised by the Steelworkers International to see if he could harness the energy and talents of the workers to save the company.
 Scanlon set up joint union/management committees to solve organizational problems.
 The committees became successful and Scanlon was soon asked to help other organizations in trouble.
 His success led him to become Acting Director of the Steelworker's Research Department.
 Scanlon became active in setting up many labor/management committees in support of War production for WWII.

 Scanlon's work with joint union/management committees convinced him of the power of cooperation and he was an advocate of working with management in the Steelworkers.
 At the end of WWII the faction advocating a cooperative approach in labor/management was displaced by those advocating a return to traditional adversarial relations in the Steelworkers.
 Scanlon accepted an invitation by Douglas McGregor to become a Lecturer at MIT where he remained until his death.

 At MIT, Scanlon continued to develop his ideas about labor/management cooperation and organizational improvement.
 It was at MIT that the term "Scanlon Plan" was coined by accident.
 There were two conferences going on at MIT and signs were needed to guide attendees.
 Thus those headed to Scanlon's event were directed to the Scanlon Plan and the name stuck.